F-Elotlan-M/AplicacionSistemaTutorias/README.md

 # AplicacionSistemaTutorias
-Academic tutoring system for the "Facultad de estádistica e informática"
+Academic tutoring system for the

 ## Features
 - CRUD for school term